Build Vs Buy

 • !

-Workaround labour Staff time spent on manual processes the tool does not support (often 5-15 hours per week across a team).
+Workaround labour Staff time spent on manual processes the tool does not support.
+Teams commonly lose 5-15 hours per week to this.

 • !